Bhanuka Rajapaksa

 Pramod Bhanuka Bandara Rajapaksa (born 24 October 1991), popularly known as Bhanuka Rajapaksa, is a professional Sri Lankan cricketer, who plays limited over internationals for the national team.
 He is a left-handed batsman who bowls right-arm medium.
 He was born in Colombo.
 Despite a prolific domestic career, Rajapaksa only made his international debut when he was called up for the T20I series against Pakistan in 2019, ten years after his first-class debut.

-In July 2021, he was given a suspended ban from all forms of cricket for one year by the Sri Lanka Cricket for breach of contract and for not gaining required permission from SLC to give media interviews.
+In July 2021, he was given a suspended ban from all forms of cricket for one year by the Sri Lanka Cricket for breach of contract and for not gaining the required permission from SLC to give media interviews.

 Early career

 Rajapaksa began his cricket career as a student of Royal College Colombo.
-He was a key player in the Royal College team as both a batsman as well as a dependable medium pace bowler.
+He was a key player in the Royal College team both as a batsman and a dependable medium pace bowler.
 His other sporting interests include squash and swimming.

 Rajapaksa was selected for the 2010 Under-19 World Cup in New Zealand as a batsman.
 He finished as the leading run-scorer for Sri Lanka in the tournament with 253 runs.
 He had an excellent tour of Australia with the U19 team in 2009, smashing 154 off 111 balls in the second U19 ODI, and ending the series as the leading run-scorer.
-He compares his batting style to Adam Gilchrist.
+He compares his batting style to Adam Gilchrist's.
 His score of 154* is the second-highest individual score for Sri Lanka in U19 ODI cricket.
 Rajapaksa was the first Sri Lankan U19 cricketer to score 150 in a U19 ODI innings.
 He was also the first Sri Lankan U19 player to amass 1000 Youth ODI runs.

 In 2011, Bhanuka became only the fourth individual to be adjudged as the 'Schoolboy Cricketer of the Year' twice in the country's premier school sector awarding ceremony, the Observer-Mobitel Schoolboy Cricketer of the Year.
 He was also adjudged the Young Emerging Player of the Under 19 Category at the CEAT Sri Lanka Cricket Awards 2011.